decentraland/adr/docs/ADR-48-locking-collections-in-the-builder.md

 ## Problem

-Publishing is done by sending a meta-transaction.
-This means that the user will send a transaction and send it to our server where it will ultimately be sent to the corresponding Polygon network to be processed.
+Publishing is done by sending a transaction.
+This means that the user will craft a transaction and send it to our server where it will ultimately be sent to the corresponding Polygon network to be processed.
 This process is usually pretty quick, but it can still take a while.
 It's a combination of a remote request to our server, and waiting for a transaction to be confirmed.
 The problem is therefore, that while we're waiting for the transaction to complete we should **lock** the collection/items that are being published, to avoid having missmatching data between the blockchain and our database.

 ### Solution